Louisiana launching medical marijuana after years of waiting

 “We’re super-excited.
 The first patient will be getting medical marijuana here,” said Randy Mire, owner of Capitol Wellness Solutions in Baton Rouge, one of the nine dispensaries authorized statewide.

-Mire said he will see three patients Tuesday, two cancer patients and a veteran with post-traumatic stress disorder.
-But he has hundreds of patients waiting.
+Mire said he’ll see three patients Tuesday — two cancer patients and a veteran with post-traumatic stress disorder.
+But he has hundreds more waiting.
 To avoid a rush at the pharmacy, Capitol Wellness Solutions scheduled appointments for patients to pick up the liquid tinctures that will be the first medical marijuana product available — bottles that come with a dropper for patients to use.

 Doug Boudreaux, a pharmacist and co-owner of the Shreveport medical marijuana dispensary Hope Pharmacy, is taking a similar approach, opening Tuesday for patients by appointment only.